 Answer: They are way more secure than your normal setup in-house.
 Have a look here.
 If you were to mimic this in-house, that would really cost you an arm and a leg, if you use AWS, its included (simplification, but you know what it means).

-Microservices are a type of approach to building a software platform (or program or whatever you want to call it, we will stick with platform).
+Microservices are a type of approach to building a mobile bank software platform (or program or whatever you want to call it, we will stick with platform).

 A Microservice (note the singular) is pretty much what it sounds like, it’s a very small Service, focusing on one or very few tasks.
 Let’s look at Gmail for example, you can divide that into several Services, let’s look at a few:

-So, what is Microservices (note the plural), well, that is a collection of several Microservices.
+So, what is Microservices (note the plural)?
+Well, that is a collection of several Microservices.
 Think of it as Lego or some other type of building blocks that forms your entire platform.
-That doesn’t mean that everything must be a Microservice hosted on AWS, you can for example host a couple of HTML pages on your own server that consumes some Microservices that are hosted on AWS.
-I just know that you techies out there are asking one question: “How big part of the platform have to consist of Microservices for the platform to be called a Microservice platform?”, well, there is no clear answer to that question, but you simply have to go with your gut feeling, in a later tutorial, we will show how to move from a monolithic platform to a Microservices platform.
+That doesn’t mean that everything must be a Microservice hosted on AWS, you can, for example, host a couple of HTML pages on your own server that consumes some Microservices that are hosted on AWS.
+I just know that you techies out there are asking one question: “How big part of the platform has to consist of Microservices for the platform to be called a Microservice platform?”, well, there is no clear answer to that question, but you simply have to go with your gut feeling, in a later tutorial, we will show how to move from a monolithic platform to a Microservices platform.
 When did the platform become a Microservices platform, at 50%, 70%?
 There is no real answer.

 You don’t have to host everything on AWS, but it helps, AWS have a lot of features like security, encoding and so on that is really good.
 You can achieve that without using AWS to 100%, but it would require a little bit more work.
 But everyone’s situation is different, so you would need to figure out what is best for you.